- Search The Registry

-Oliver Tambo, a Black African politician, and activist was born on this date in 1917.
+Oliver Tambo, a Black African politician, and activist, was born on this date in 1917.

 Oliver Reginald Tambo was born in the village of Kantolo near Bizana in Pondoland, South Africa.
 His mother, Julia, was the third wife of Mzimeni Tambo, the son of a farmer and assistant salesman at a local trading store.
-Tambo’s parents were traditionalists but also saw the importance of western education, and he was sent to school.
-As he grew older, he developed a desire to leave home and gain wider experience, and he enrolled at the missionary school at Flagstaff called Holy Cross.
+Tambo’s parents were traditionalists but also saw the importance of Western education, and he was sent to school.
+As he grew older, he desired to leave home and gain wider experience, and he enrolled at the missionary school at Flagstaff called Holy Cross.
 His father could not afford his fees, but the school found sponsorship for him through two white-English sisters.

-One of his older brothers, who was working as a migrant laborer in Natal, also sent a part of his wages to cover additional costs.
+One of his older brothers, working as a migrant laborer in Natal, also sent a part of his wages to cover additional costs.
 After five years at Holy Cross, he was accepted at St Peter’s, a well-known school for Black children in Johannesburg.
 He was exposed to youngsters of other traditional African cultures and institutionalized segregation and white racism for the first time.

-After his election as chairperson of the Students’ Representative Council of his residence, the Anglican Beda Hall, he organized a student protest and was expelled from Fort Hare.
+After he was elected chairperson of the Students’ Representative Council of his residence, the Anglican Beda Hall, he organized a student protest and was expelled from Fort Hare.
 He returned to his home in Kantolo to look for employment to support his siblings and was offered a position as a Master in Mathematics at his alma mater, St Peter’s.
 At that time, Johannesburg was an exciting melting pot of cultures for young, upcoming Africans.
 Tambo soon became involved with Walter Sisulu, Anton Lembede, Jordan Ngubane, and Nelson Mandela, a fellow student from Fort Hare.
 The group regularly visited the house of Dr. Xuma, a medical doctor who was also the President of the African National Congress (ANC).

 In the aftermath of the Sharpeville Massacre, Tambo went on a "Mission in Exile" to gain international support for the South African liberation movement.
 Tambo emerged as one of the movement's foremost advocates of women’s rights.